Of all the decisions you make when starting a business, one of the most crucial is picking a name.

 The first step in picking a name is to brainstorm.
 But don’t worry, we’re going to give you some help here.
 After all, it’s hard if you’re just starting with a blank sheet of paper.
 So here are some key things to think about.

 Think of what your business does, and write down different terms for it.
-Use a thesaurus, or try typing your key terms into a visual online brainstorming tool like SnappyWords or WordStorm.
+Use a thesaurus, or try typing your key terms into a visual online brainstorming tool like SnappyWords.
 Try to come up with a list of at least ten key terms, and preferably more.

 Even if you don’t want your business name to be a simple description of what you do, these key terms can help inform a more unusual name.
 For example, Microsoft is a unique name, but it’s also formed from some basic terms for what the company does—selling software for microcomputers (as PCs were called back then).